Visa Traveler

 03. Showing an incomplete itinerary

 Consulates would like to see a complete itinerary.
-They would like to see the itinerary beginning and ending in your home country or country of residence.
+They would like to see the itinerary begin and end in your home country or country of residence.

 A complete itinerary should be something like Home-Destination-Home or Home-Destination1-Destination2-Home.
 Example: India-Vietnam-Malaysia-India.